rahullSingh/Epsilon-Task/README.md

   11TH:
      IN UI specs I don't find any "card" component border BUT, IN THE CODED RESULT It is given 1 px.

+  Improvements:
+     =>I think the "cardDescriptions" text "Refus the Dog" should have 2 f's in Refus, i.e it should be "Reffus the Dog".